stefanofa/awesome/TOPICS.md

 *   [uixmat/onborda](https://github.com/uixmat/onborda) - An onboarding wizard flow / product tour for Next.js animated by framer motion

-*   [fuma-nama/fumadocs](https://github.com/fuma-nama/fumadocs) - The beautiful docs framework for Next.js.
+*   [fuma-nama/fumadocs](https://github.com/fuma-nama/fumadocs) - The beautiful docs framework with Next.js.
 Alternative to Nextra

 *   [magicuidesign/magicui](https://github.com/magicuidesign/magicui) - UI Library for Design Engineers.
 Animated components and effects you can copy and paste into your apps.
 Free.
 Open Source.